-Olivier Dufourmantelle - Chief Operating Officer - Mr. Dufourmantelle was the Chief Operating Officer and Senior Vice President, Continuous Improvement and Strategic Expansion of CGC from June 2017 to April 2018 and the Head of Operations of CGC from May 2015 to June 2017.
+Olivier Dufourmantelle - Chief Operating Officer - Mr. Dufourmantelle was the Chief Operating Officer and Senior Vice President, Continuous Improvement and Strategic Expansion of CGC from June 2017 to April 2018, the Chief Operating Officer of CGC from June 2016 to June 2017 and the Head of Operations of CGC from May 2015 to June 2016.
 Prior to joining CGC, Mr. Dufourmantelle worked a decade in various leadership and consulting roles in Asia, Europe, and North America.
 While at Michelin Tires, he delivered a large-scale greenfield project in China, developed and launched new tires and managed a Business Unit in Eastern Europe.
 As a Senior Consultant and Engagement Manager at McKinsey & Company, he advised Canada's leading companies on corporate and M&A strategies.
+Mr.

-Mr. Dufourmantelle received a degree in Electrical Engineering at McGill University and an MBA from Harvard Business School and has obtained his Professional Engineer Designation.
+Dufourmantelle received a degree in Electrical Engineering at McGill University and an MBA from Harvard Business School and has obtained his Professional Engineer Designation.